Approaches to infrastructure procurement in Australia have evolved considerably over decades, giving rise to a suite of

-Ahead of the National PPP Summit we spoke with Catherine Black – Managing Director at the Infrastructure & Project Financing Agency; and Michael Arnott – Director of Infrastructure & Structured Finance Unit at the NSW Treasury – who shared their views on the efficacy of PPPs in the current climate.
+Ahead of the National PPP Summit we spoke with Catherine Black of the Infrastructure & Project Financing Agency and Michael Arnott of NSW Treasury, who shared their views on some of the challenges currently affecting PPPs.

 Depoliticisation versus social license to operate

-Past examples of high-profile projects which have turned out poorly have created controversy around the PPP model.
-As a result, PPPs have declined a little in popularity among the civil community, and procurers have been keen to oblige public interest.
-This has led to the gradual derailment of PPPs in recent years.
+Past examples of high-profile projects that have turned out poorly have created controversy around the PPP model and, as a result, PPPs have declined in popularity among the civil community.
+With procurers often keen to oblige public interest, the PPP model has gradually derailed in recent years.

 At the same time, however, independent bodies are calling for the depoliticisation of infrastructure, encouraging procurers to base decisions on their genuine merit, rather than on the perverse incentives that apply in the lead up to an election.
 How do PPPs hold up in this trade-off?

-Another challenge from the community comes from the perception that PPPs are akin to privatisation, with legitimate concerns that the public asset will become costlier; that there will be rationalisation of services and job losses.
+Another challenge from the community comes from the perception that PPPs are akin to privatisation, with concerns that the public asset will become costlier; that there will be rationalisation of services and job losses.

 “The infrastructure sector – both government and industry – shares a responsibility to gain and maintain social licence, and this is only possible where we are all engaging honestly and effectively with our stakeholders,” Ms Black added.

 PPPs versus City Deals

-City Deals are a relatively recent development in the infrastructure landscape in Australia, generating much interest in both the infrastructure and broader communities.
-They vary in scope and coverage between cities, but does the model’s focus on infrastructure, sustainability and social outcomes overpower or lend itself to PPPs.
+City Deals are a relatively recent development in the infrastructure landscape in Australia, arousing interest in both the infrastructure and broader communities.
+But recently questions have been raised as to whether the model’s focus on infrastructure, sustainability and social outcomes over power lends itself to PPPs.
 Ms. Black believes it does.